SAP/luigi/README.md

 Luigi client enables integration of Luigi in views.
 You can easily configure the lifecycle and links of the client, as well as customize the appearance of your navigation.

-* [Lifecycle](docs/luigi-client-api.md#lifecycle) gives you details on the life cycle of listeners, navigation Nodes, and Event data.
+* [Lifecycle](docs/luigi-client-api.md#lifecycle) gives you details on the life cycle of listeners, navigation nodes, and Event data.
 * [Link Manager](docs/luigi-client-api.md#linkmanager) guides you through the configuration of the Link Manager.
 * [UX Manager](docs/luigi-client-api.md#uxmanager) shows you how to set up the UX Manager.
 See [this](https://github.com/kyma-project/luigi/blob/master/client/README.md) document to learn more about the Luigi client.